andredesousa/angular-lighthouse/README.md

 - **Best Practices** identifies any web development element that does not follow best practices.
 - **SEO** highlights the most essential SEO issues with the webpage.

-The HTML report is available in the `.lighthouseci` folder and you can opening it in your web browser.
+The HTML report is available in the `build/audit` folder and you can opening it in your web browser.
 Lighthouse generates a HTML file for each page.

 ## Reference documentation